val-mai/val-mai/README.md

-### Hi there 👋 I'm Valerio Maiolini, junior full-stack developer and data analyst
+### Hi there 👋 I'm Valerio Maiolini, full-stack developer and data analyst

-- 🌱 I’m currently dived in Spring Boot
+- 🌱 I’m currently dived in Cloud Architecture
-- 💬 Ask me about R, Angular and Java
+- 💬 Ask me about R, Angular, Java and SpringBoot
 - 📫 How to reach me: valerio.maiolini@gmail.com

 #### Languages and Tools: